CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ## One pod with 2 containers

 Podman and Kubernetes have the concept of pods, where more containers are tightly coupled.
 Here we will have the `rust_dev_vscode_cnt` that will use `rust_dev_squid_cnt` as a proxy.
-From outside the pod is like one entity with one address.
+From the outside, the pod is like one entity with one address.
 All the network communication goes through the pod.
-Inside the pod everything is in the `localhost` address.
+Inside the pod, everything is in the `localhost` address.
 That makes it easy to configure.
 Inside the container `rust_dev_vscode_cnt` I want that everything goes through the proxy.
-This env variables should do that: `http_proxy`, `https_proxy`,`all_proxy`.
+These env variables should do that: `http_proxy`, `https_proxy`,`all_proxy`.
 Run the bash script to create a new pod `rust_dev_pod` with proxy settings:

 ```bash